-There are now ankle-level signs on moving walkways in some Asian airports to warn people to sometimes look up.
+Smartphone addiction has become such a widespread problem that there are now ankle-level signs on moving walkways in some Asian airports to warn people to sometimes look up.
 Lampposts in London’s famous Brick Lane have been padded to reduce injuries to people walking into them.
-Pavement lights have been installed in some cities in Australia, Germany and The Netherlands to sync with red, amber and green changes of traffic lights.
-Special walking lanes have been introduced in places such as Antwerp, Belgium, Washington DC, and Chongqing, China.
+Pavement lights have been installed in some cities in Australia, Germany and The Netherlands to warn pedestrians they are about to cross the road.
+Special walking lanes have been introduced in places such as Antwerp, Belgium, Washington DC, Manchester, UK and Chongqing, China.
 Reduced speed limits have been introduced in New York City to minimize pedestrian accidents.

 Why?
 Because millions of people are so distracted by their smartphones that they have become a danger to themselves and others.